crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1804/README.md

 The Dockerfile is based upon https://github.com/direct-code-execution/dce-dockerfiles/blob/master/ubuntu1604/Dockerfile
 and
 https://github.com/direct-code-execution/ns-3-dce/blob/master/utils/Dockerfile
 Additional packages have been added to facilitate building NSC (according to https://www.nsnam.org/wiki/Installation#Ubuntu.2FDebian.2FMint).

-NSC is built using the SCONS build system.
-(TODO and maybe add building with bake). gcc-5 and g++-5 are installed and made default to build NSC.
+### Compiler versions
+Because building NSC requires gcc-5 and g++-5 are installed and made default.
+I have not yet found a reliable way to force scons to use gcc-5 when another gcc version is installed and set as default.
+Neither `CC=gcc-5 python2 scons.py` nor setting variables in the `custom.py` file which is read in `SConstruct` work.

 ## Errors
 First build with scons (`python2 scons.py`) and gcc-7 yields the following error: